netresearch/dhl-module-carrier-update/README.md

 offline shipping methods in the module configuration.

 ```
-Stores → Configuration → Sales → Post & DHL Shipping → DHL Parcel Germany → Checkout Presentation → Shipping Methods for DHL Paket
+Stores → Configuration → Sales → Post & DHL Shipping → DHL Parcel Germany → Checkout Presentation → Additional Shipping Methods for DHL Paket
 ```
+Please note that the DHL service box in checkout will not be displayed for these additional shipping methods.

+The special methods "DHL Paket" and "DHL Paket Returns" can be ignored in the box "Shipping Methods for DHL Paket".

-When an order is placed with one of these methods, then the DHL Paket carrier gets assigned to the order and further shipping fulfillment will be done with the DHL Business Customer Shipping API.
+When an order is placed with one of the selected methods, then the DHL Paket carrier gets assigned to the order and further shipping fulfillment will be done with the DHL Business Customer Shipping API.
 This solution was suggested in the [issue discussion](https://github.com/netresearch/dhl-shipping-m2/issues/11#issuecomment-800547526).